Puma Trophy

 The Puma Trophy (Trofeo Puma) is an international rugby union competition between Argentina and Australia.
 The trophy is a bronzed statue of a puma.
 Argentina and Australia first played against each other in 1979 and the trophy itself was established in 2000.

 In 2012, it became a part of The Rugby Championship.
 The first draw between the two sides since the creation of the Puma Trophy happened in 2020 (15–15).
-The next meeting – two weeks later – was also a draw.
-Subsequently, Australia retained the Trophy for another year.
+The next meeting – two weeks later – was also a draw; given the two draws Australia retained the Trophy for another year.

+Australia had sole possession of the trophy until their loss in 2023.
+Since then, Argentina has retained the trophy and they are the current holders.